bugzmanov/nes_ebook/src/chapter_3_1.md

         }
 ```

-We are not doing anything crazy here, just what was specified in LDA spec.
-Also, we are fully utilizing existing rust lang features for boolean arithmetic.
+We are not doing anything crazy here, just following the spec.
+And using rust constructs to do binary arithmetic.

-> Note: it's essential to set and also erase CPU flag status depending on the results
+> It's essential to set or erase CPU flag status depending on the results.

 Because of the endless loop, we won't be able to test this functionality yet.
-Before moving on, let's quickly implement **BRK (0x00)** ops code:
+Before moving on, let's quickly implement **BRK (0x00)** opcode:

 ```rust
         match opcode {